rfbaylon/Philosophy-Notes/-Misc/Critical Theory/Feminism/What is a Woman.md

 ## A2 Gender Performativism

 ### Argument from Absurdity (Transracialism)
-If you buy this, you also have to bite the bullet on [[Transracialism]] existing, unless a successful symmetry breaker is found.
+If you buy this, you also have to bite the bullet on [[-Misc/Critical Theory 1/Race Theory/Transracialism]] existing, unless a successful symmetry breaker is found.
 	A2A2: [[Tuvel]]: Transracialism is true.

 ----